yegor256/blog/static/books.md

 It contains a big amount (close to 256) small and big recommendations, which I would be glad to hear when I started blogging.
 Unfortunately, I didn't have that book back then.
 You have a chance to learn everything in just one go.
-To be published very soon, in September 2016.
+To be published very soon, in October 2016.

 {% badge /images/books/code-ahead/cover.png 125 /code-ahead.html %}
 [Code Ahead](/code-ahead.html) will be the book about software engineering.
 I will